shantarao/singly-android/README.md

 ### Instantiating the SinglyClient
 The first step is creating the client class as shown below.
 This assume you have gone through the registration process and have obtained your clientId and clientSecret.

-    SinglyClient api = new SinglyClient(context,
+    SinglyClient api = new SinglyClient("your_client_id", "your_client_secret");
-      "your_client_id",
-      "your_client_secret");

-Note: The context is the Android `Context` that the SinglyClient is currently bound too.
-This is used to bind any authentication Dialog that may be launched.
-This can either be the current activity which is using the SinglyClient or the global Application context.

 ### Authenticate the User
 To access the Singly API your user must first authenticate with one or more services that Singly supports.
 This is done through the `authenticate()` method of the SinglyClient class.
-The authenticate method will launch a WebView Dialog to authenticate the user with the service.
-An `AuthenticationListener` class is provides to perform callbacks at various stages on the authentication process.
-You can replace the string "facebook" with [any service Singly supports](https://singly.com/docs)
+The authenticate method will launch an AuthenticationActivity that handles authenticating the user with the service.
+The current Android context and a service name to authenticate against are passed in.
+You can replace the service name "facebook" with [any service Singly supports](https://singly.com/docs)

-    api.authenticate("facebook", new AuthenticationListener() {

-      public void onStart() {
-        // authorization started
-      }

-      public void onProgress(int progress) {
-        // authentication page load progress
-      }

-      public void onPageLoaded() {
-        // authentication page loaded
-      }

-      public void onAuthenticated() {
-        // user successfully authenticated with the service }

-      public void onError(AuthorizedListener.Errors error) {
-        // error during user authentication with the service }

-      public void onCancel() {
-        // user cancelled the authentication
-      }
-    });
+    api.authenticate(context, "facebook");

 ### Retrieve User Social Data
 Once a user has authenticated with a service you will be able to make api calls to the Singly API to retrieve the user's social data.
 This is done throught the `apiCall` method of the `SinglyClient` class.
 To make an api call you provide the api path and any api parameters.
 Access token is not required as it will be appended to any api calls made through the client.
 All api calls are performed asynchronously.
 An `APICallListener` class is provided to callback on the success or error of the call.
 Upon success the JSONObject reprsenting the api response is returned to the listener.
 This data can then be used within your Android app.

-    api.apiCall("/profiles", "GET", apiParams, rawBody, new APICallListener() {
+    api.doGetApiRequest(context, "/profiles", queryParams, new AsyncApiResponseHandler() {

-      public void onSuccess(JSONObject jsonObj) {
+      public void onSuccess(String response) {
-        // api call success, profiles returned as JSONObject, do something }
+        // the response from the api, usually a JSON string, is passed in }

-      public void onError(String message) {
+      public void onFailure(Throwable error) {
-        // error getting the profiles
+        // error performing the api request
       }
     });